mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 #### Activity

-In the same groups:
+Provide each group with one sheet of each sized paper.
+In each group:

-* Ask someone from each group to self-nominate as 'paper plane builder'.
+* Ask someone to self-nominate as 'paper plane builder'.
-* Ask someone from each group to self-nominate as the 'paper plane tester'
+* Ask someone to self-nominate as the 'paper plane tester'.
-* Ask someone fro each group to self-nominate as the 'success tracker'
+* Ask someone to self-nominate as the 'success tracker'.

 Give each group, 3 minutes to create and test 3 airplanes that test which paper is best.
+Less direction is better, let the group experiment with however they want to design for each paper-type.

 > <i class="fa fa-magic"></i> State ground rules for orderly testing of planes.

 When time is up, ask the following questions: